SAT vs ACT: Which Test Should You Take?

 The exam takes 2 hours and 45 minutes to complete without the essay, and there are 171 questions in total, giving students about 48 seconds per question on average.
 This is a notably faster-paced exam than the SAT.

 Each of the four sections is scored on a scale of 1 to 36, with your composite ACT score being the average of these four scores, also on a 1-36 scale.
 A 36 is the highest possible composite score.
-Like the SAT, there's no penalty for wrong answers - you only earn points for correct ones.
+Like the SAT, there's no penalty for wrong answers.

 SAT Pros